kevinhenryburke/scalegitbook/app-maintenance/DevelopingMicroscope.md

 Create new folder and open in VS Code.
 I give the folder the name of the branch I'm working on (e.g. b20211219)

-At the top level of this folder is a file called *envVarSettings.sh*.
-This file contains a number of environment variables that allow us to build scratch orgs and packages.

-To get the code we need for Microscope you should edit *envVarSettings.sh* as follows, so that the MYBRANCH fields matches your github branch name.
+Open a new terminal in VS Code (via Terminal -> New Terminal) and export a variable holding the branch name:

 ```
 export MYBRANCH=b*YYYYMMDD*  (change as required for your build)
 ```

-Open a new terminal in VS Code (via Terminal -> New Terminal) and run the following which checks out the correct branch into the folder (don't forget to include the full-stop at the end of the second command!):
+Next check out the correct branch into the folder with the following (don't forget to include the full-stop at the end of the second command!):

 ```
-source envVarSettings.sh
 git clone https://github.com/kevinhenryburke/frictionless.git -b $MYBRANCH .
 ```

+Once this has run, the top level of this folder is a file called *envVarSettings.sh*.
+This file contains a number of environment variables that allow us to build scratch orgs and packages.

 Check that the top level folder in VS Code (the folder representing your location on disk) contains the file *sfdx-project.json* , if so we're should be all good

 If SFDX commands like push/pull are not available for you in the VSCode command palette, close the folder in VSCode and reopen it.
 This should now recognize that we have an SFDX project.
-However you will need to run "source envVarSettings.sh" again.
+However you will need to run the export MYBRANCH variable command again.
 ## Scratch org creation

 For scratch orgs we use the naming convention  *expYYYYMMDD* with the date being the expiry date of the org.
 The *createScratch.sh* script (see below) defaults to 30 days.

 We need to set an environment variable to the alias that is used by the CLI to interact with the default scratch org.
-Edit the file  *envVarSettings.sh* again, this time editing the line
+Edit the file  *envVarSettings.sh* again, editing the line

 ```
 export MYSCRATCH=exp20220122 (change as required)